-You can easily walk around this area by yourself visiting some of the most popular places of interest in Johor Bahru Old Town.
+You can easily walk around this area by yourself to find some of the best known Johor Bahru tourist attractions, and visiting some of the most popular places of interest in Johor Bahru Old Town.
 You can see 13 buildings of historical interest such as mosques, temples, churches and old buildings.
 En route, you can also see 31 heritage shops, art galleries and cafes too.

 Some interesting places in Johor Bahru Old Town include the High Court Building, Sultan Ibrahim Building, Chinese Heritage Museum (see below), Jalan Tan Hiok Nee, Sentral Police Station, Kampung An Fook, Old Johor Bahru Railway Station, Chinese Temple, Gurdwara Sahib, Indian Encalve, Broadway Cinema, Restoran Ya Wang and Jalan Dhoby.

 While you stroll around the streets of the Old Town, you’ll enjoy admiring colourful old buildings as well as plenty of bright and colourful murals.